wbcomdesigns/buddypress-contact-me/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-BuddyPress Contact Me displaying a contact form on member's profile which allows logged in and non logged in visitor can be in touch with our community members.
+BuddyPress Contact Me displays a contact form on a member's profiles, allowing logged-in and non-logged-in visitors can be in touch with our community members.
 == Description ==

-BuddyPress Contact Me allows members to ask somthing to any member of the community.
-It also allows to contact members of community without registering to the community ( opttional).
+BuddyPress Contact Me displays a contact form on a member's profiles, allowing logged-in and non-logged-in visitors can be in touch with our community members.

 == Installation ==

-BuddyPress Contact Me allows members to ask somthing to any member of the community.
-It also allows to contact members of community without registering to the community ( opttional).
+BuddyPress Contact Me displays a contact form on a member's profiles, allowing logged-in and non-logged-in visitors can be in touch with our community members.

 e.g.